wmjae/cometbft/docs/references/architecture/tendermint-core/adr-030-consensus-refactor.md

 Over time there has been high friction making changes to the package due to the algorithm being scattered in a side-effectful container (the current `ConsensusState`).
-In order to test the algorithm a large object-graph needs to be set up and even than the non-deterministic parts of the container makes will prevent high certainty.
+In order to test the algorithm a large object-graph needs to be set up and even then the non-deterministic parts of the container makes will prevent high certainty.
 Where ideally we have a 1-to-1 representation of the [spec](https://github.com/tendermint/spec), ready and easy to test for domain experts.